jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ```
 -----------------
 ## Platform
-The platforms a particular videogame is available to refers to the different hardwares which can be used to play the videogame.
+A videogame platform is the hardware used to play the videogame, and although it may seem arbitrary which culmination of plastic, circuitry and ingenuity is used to play a videogame, there are very big differences between them, both statistically and culturally.

-Platforms *can* act as an isolated instance of videogame markets, where we can see how videogames succeed based on certain conditions which vary for each platform, with some consideration for the competition between the companies who develop the platforms.
+Because of these differences, different platforms *can* act as an isolated instance of videogame markets, where we can see how videogames succeed based on certain conditions which vary for each platform.

-The things we first need to consider is that biases towards certain platforms will exist as a result of qualitative data.
-This is most obvious if we separate by region, as in some regions, particularly North-America, even outside of the videogame industry there exists a very strong bias towards American-made products, from the strong culture of nationalism.
-This will be looked at briefly, and then more in depth later on.
+We should first consider that biases towards certain platforms will exist.
+This bias is, although still very minimal, is most obvious when comparing by region.
+The culture and history of each region most certainly has an effect on the platform purchased by a particular individual.

 Hopefully from this we can find some basic indicators for the success of a videogame, by looking at the different Platforms games are released on.
 The focus will be on three things: